 “t-shirts cost about $5 per unit, and paper costs maybe $1 per sheet.
-Nobody wants to buy a $50 t-shirt, but on paper you can make a lot more.
+Nobody wants to buy a $50 t-shirt, but on paper, you can make a lot more.

 “Summer 2009 I was searching for personal finance stuff.
 I actually found Ramit’s site, and I thought he was crazy.
 So, I didn’t go back for like a year after that.”

 My course took Ben from being “some kid selling artwork” to an entrepreneur using proven techniques to grow his business.

 A simple technique that doubled his sales

 But then I got the final module about how to optimize your system, and Ramit was saying all this stuff, and I was like ‘whoa, I’ve already got a system!’

-“I experimented with different drawings, colors of ink and paper, and prices.
-Before Earn1K I was pricing very low, probably $25 for a poster, because I noticed others in the market were charging that.
+Before the course I was pricing very low, probably $25 for a poster, because I noticed others in the market were charging that.

 Here’s the test that nearly doubled Ben’s sales.

 After listening to the material on up-selling, I realized people were up-selling themselves, all I had to do was supply a particular collection they might want.
-At the beginning I was selling all on white, so I tried a few on black, brown or cream.
+In the beginning, I was selling all on white, so I tried a few on black, brown or cream.

 Ben had tapped into his customers’ love for collections – nearly doubling his sales per checkout, and earned $5,430 in the next 3 months.
 Since then, he’s streamlined his business and earned another $7,722.